dimaportenko/react-native-animated-chart-tutorial/docs/tutorial.md

 ```

-And in the `PieChartSegment` component let's animated segment length from 0 to it's actual length.
+And in the `PieChartSegment` component, let's animate the segment length from 0 to its actual length.

 ```typescript
 const animatedProps = useAnimatedProps(() => {